ENDPOINTS

 and humidity

-holding the readings from a DHT sensor.
-In the following there is an example of such call.
+holding the readings from a DHT sensor:

-Note: If you want to include a single value in the email body, you can use the double bracket {{}}
+Note: To include a single value in the email body, use the double bracket {{}}

 without any key, and send a pson